ffrixslee/gf-contrib/bnfc-learning/README.md

 - http://www.cse.chalmers.se/edu/course/DAT151/laborations/lab2/CMM.cf
 - http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf

+# BNFC readthedocs
+- [ ] How to know the precedence rules of BNFC ?
+(I don't understand how it works)
+- What are pragmas and their functions ?

 ### Chapter:2
 - [ ] Need to check Calculator.hs ; why is there a parse error ?
 - [ ] Why can't have both haskell and java bnfc folders ? (leads to parse errors)